pdbperks/SSD1306Ascii/README.md

+This fork adds setDisplayFlip, writeProgressBar and writeBitmap features.
+Demo in examples/bitmap
 Note: Version 1.2.x has several new examples and many changes/new features.

 SSD1306Ascii is an unbuffered character only library for small OLED